determin1st/sm-utils/mustache.md

 ```html
 <p>Hello {{&name}}!</p>
 ```
-and having html opt-in escaping will result in:
+with html escaping results in:
 ```html
 <p>Hello &lt;World&gt;</p>
 ```
-escaping is one of [many possibilities](#preparation) - the output can be transformed to suit other requirements.
+escaping is only one of [many possibilities](#preparation) - the output can be transformed to suit other requirements.